-To bring attention to misconduct perpetrated against older adults, groups around the world are proclaiming June 15, 2015 as the tenth Annual World Elder Abuse Awareness Day.
+To bring attention to misconduct perpetrated against older adults, groups around the world are proclaiming June 15, 2018 as the thirteenth Annual World Elder Abuse Awareness Day.
 This day is set aside in support of the International Network for the Prevention of Elder Abuse (INPEA).
 Due to the timing of this international recognition and the Council meeting schedule, we are choosing this evening to recognize the importance of World Elder Abuse Awareness Day by presenting this proclamation.

-The main goal of INPEA is to increase society's ability, through international collaboration, to recognize and respond to the mistreatment of older adults in whatever settings it occurs, so that each individual can achieve an optimal quality of life in keeping with his or her cultural values and traditions.
+The main goal of this proclamation is to increase Bellevue society's ability, in accord with international collaboration, to recognize and respond to the mistreatment of older adults in whatever settings it occurs, so that each individual can achieve an optimal quality of life in keeping with his or her cultural values and traditions.

 "Elder abuse" describes a range of offenses.
 The signs of abuse are sometimes hard to distinguish.
 In most cases, elder abuse is perpetrated by a known, trusted person, usually a family member.
-Neglect and self-neglect are the most common types of abuse, although emotional abuse and financial exploitation are fairly common, too.
-Startling examples can be found all around us, including in Bellevue.
+Neglect and self-neglect are the most common types of abuse, although emotional abuse and financial exploitation are common, too.
+Startling examples can be found all around us, including cases in Bellevue.